Does Your Tubal Reversal Center Perform Infertility Treatment other than Tubal Reversal Surgery?

 It is especially important to understand that your expected fertility is based on your age, your medical history, your ovulatory function, and your partner’s semen analysis.
 These factors will play a large role in the rate of successful pregnancy after Tubal Reversal.
 Younger women have higher pregnancy rates than older women, as do patients who are in good health without any history or risk factors for infertility.

 After your reversal, you may not need a follow-up office visit.
-Most patients have absolutely no problems and are feeling completely ‘back to normal’ just a few weeks after their procedure.
-If there are any concerns or unanswered questions, patients can either call the office at any time, or schedule a visit after their surgery is performed.
+Most patients have absolutely no problems and are feeling complete ‘back to normal’ just a few weeks after their procedure.
+If there are any concerns or unanswered questions, patients can either call the office at any time or schedule a visit after their surgery is performed.

 While it takes a month or two for the tubes to heal, we ask that patients wait two months before trying to get pregnant.
 Any couple may choose infertility assistance such as induction of ovulation and / or monitoring of new follicles.
 Dr. Morice also performs super-ovulation (stimulation of the ovaries with medication to force them to make better eggs), Intra-Uterine Insemination (IUI: injection of prepared sperm into the uterine cavity at the time of ovulation), trigger shot administration (an injection of medicine that will force ovulation), and sperm preparation (separation and selection of the most motile and active sperm from the semen sample) when indicated.
 This more aggressive approach for the infertile couple has been beneficial in accelerating pregnancy rates among older or poorly ovulating patients.